rakxxxnoway/DiscordBotTemplate/README.md

-# discordbotmanual
+# DiscordBotSample
-Manual for Bot | Created by Rak
+Created by Rak

-This is a empty discord bot project!
-Created for save some time with starting with a own bot.
+This is an empty structured bot for discord written with discord Python API For usage u will need to install discord.py:
-For usage u will need to install discord.py
+*pip install discord.py*

-**A discord Bot Manual -** take this code and create your own discord bot
+**A discord Bot Manual -** copy&paste this code and add your own commands

 **P.S**
-You will more informartion in bot.py file.
-I left it in comments
+Read comments for more information